PLUS UNO

 SOLUTION

-I helped build PLUS UNO - an AI-assisted prototyping tool & workflow that uses the PLUS design system as a persistent context layer — so designers can go from PRD to high-fidelity, interactive prototype without rebuilding context from scratch every time.
+I built PLUS UNO - an AI-assisted prototyping tool & workflow that uses the PLUS design system as a persistent context layer — so designers can go from PRD to high-fidelity, interactive prototype without rebuilding context from scratch every time.

-Storybook - a documentation of PLUS design system - source of truth in code for the tool to work with, while also allowing devs to understand how components interact in real time
+Storybook - a documentation of PLUS design system - source of truth in code for the tool to work with, while also allowing designers to understand how components interact in real time

 Skills & Modes - a structured framework that tells the AI how to behave depending on the task — whether that's consulting on layout or rapidly prototyping a new idea.
 Modes define the mindset, skills define the action.